WilliamVelazquez/SAP-ReactMap/README.md

-# Generation-MexicoMaps
+# SAP-Map with React

 Web Application using Google Maps API with Front-End using React, developed by [William Velazquez](https://twitter.com/@WilliamVlazquez).

 ## Aplication description

-- Mexico city Map
+- Mexico Map
-- Markers of different stores
+- Markers of different places
-- Find your current Location
+- Find information about the selected place
-- Add your favorite stores (Find them and remove them)
+- Filter the places

 ## Instalation